Contrasting Lindblad Expeditions (LIND) and Its Competitors

 |-7.30%

 52.7% of Lindblad Expeditions shares are held by institutional investors.
 Comparatively, 67.2% of shares of all “Transportation services” companies are held by institutional investors.
 38.9% of Lindblad Expeditions shares are held by insiders.
 Comparatively, 24.0% of shares of all “Transportation services” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

+Lindblad Expeditions has a beta of 2.29, indicating that its stock price is 129% more volatile than the S&P 500.
+Comparatively, Lindblad Expeditions’ peers have a beta of 1.33, indicating that their average stock price is 33% more volatile than the S&P 500.

 Summary